+Property Address:

+Annual Report for the year of:

+What were your tax savings this year?

 What was (were) your project(s)?
 Please describe each project contributing to your required expenditure, include the cost of each project (add additional sheets as necessary):

 What was the total cost of the project(s)?

 Based on the results of this project would you like to revise your Ten-Year Plan?
-Yes\\\ No\\\
+Yes No

 If so, How?